Mayor of Dipolog

-The mayor of Dipolog (Punong Lungsod ng Dipolog, Mayor sa Dakbayan sa Dipolog) is the head of the executive branch of Dipolog's government.
+The mayor of Dipolog (Punong Lungsod ng Dipolog, Mayor sa Dakbayan sa Dipolog) is the head of the executive branch of the government of Dipolog, Zamboanga del Norte, Philippines.
 The mayor holds office at the Dipolog City Hall.

 Like all local government heads in the Philippines, the mayor is elected via popular vote, and may not be elected for a fourth consecutive term (although the former mayor may return to office after an interval of one term).
 In case of death, resignation or incapacity, the vice mayor becomes the mayor.

 History

-It was said that Dipolog's history as a government unit was established in 1834 when the Spanish Philippine government organized a civil government in the former Province of Misamis.
+Dipolog's history as a government unit is believed to have been established in 1834 when the Spanish Philippine government organized a civil government in the former Province of Misamis.
 The following capitans were appointed:

 For another time, capitan was substituted to gobernadorcillo.
 The following men who had served the town as such were:

 Around January 1889, the Gobernadorcillo position is reverted to capitan before the occurrence of the Philippine Independence of 1898.
 The following were appointed to the position:

-In 1900, the capitan designation was renamed presidente local, and then renamed again to municipal president from 1901 to the time Dipolog was reverted to a barrio of Dapitan on March 1904.
+In 1900, the capitan designation was renamed presidente local, and then renamed again to municipal president from 1901 to the time Dipolog was reverted to a barrio of Dapitan in March 1904.
 The following served that position: